Harriet Beecher Stowe, Author of Uncle Tom’s Cabin

 “You ask with regard to the remuneration which I have received for my work here in America.
 Having been poor all my life and expecting to be poor the rest of it, the idea of making money by a book which I wrote just because I couldn’t help it, never occurred to me.
 It was therefore an agreeable surprise to receive ten thousand dollars as the first-fruits of three month’s sale.
 I presume as much more is now due.”

-More novels and legacy
+More novels, and Harriet Beecher Stowe’s legacy

 Stowe suffered devastating losses as a mother.
 Aside from the aforementioned Samuel Charles, another son drowned while attending college at age 19.
 A third son, having returned whole from serving for the Union in the Civil War, moved to San Francisco and went missing, never to be heard from again.
-Stowe was solely in charge of the domestic duties and children, as were all women of her time.
-Writing was done in the midst of vast responsibilities and intermittent grief.
-It was a wonder that she was able to be so productive.

 Stowe continued to write novels (Dred, The Minister’s Wooing, Oldtown Folks, and The Pearl of Orr’s Island) as well as essays and articles.
 Though the literary merits of her work have long been debated, there is little dispute that Uncle Tom’s Cabin caused a major shift in public perception of slavery.